eing/eing.github.io/_posts/2016-01-28-Git-Pre-Commit-Hooks-Part1.markdown

 Next section is what my pre-commit.sh looks like and how I created a script that every developer executes to set up this pre-commit hook on their local development machine.

 <h2>Creating a simple git pre-commit hook</h2>
 Here's my pre-commit.sh that can also be placed in .git/hooks/pre-commit to be a pre-commit hook.
-Instead of "mvn clean install test", you can substitude it with any checks you want to run and if you use gradle, place "gradle test" instead.
+Instead of "mvn clean install test", you can substitute it with any checks you want to run and if you use gradle, place "gradle test" instead.

 ~~~
 git stash -q --keep-index